andreaskweber/php-boilerplate/README.md

 # Boilerplate for PHP projects

 This project can be used as a boilerplate for PHP projects.
+Start each new project with a well tested and established tool chain.

 ## Why should I use this?